Bell Nonlocality in Classical Systems Coexisting with other System Types: Toy theory with basic systems of arbitrary dimension

+For every composite system in our toy theory, every random mixture of pure states represents a valid mixed state.
+Hence, the space of all normalized states of the system is the convex hull of the set of corresponding pure states, defined in the previous section.

-\begin{definition}[Mixed states] Mixed states of the $(m,n)$- composite are finite convex combinations of pure states of the same composite, described by density matrices $ \rho = \sum_j p_j \ket{ \Psi_j }\bra{ \Psi_j } $ where the $\ket{ \Psi_j }$-s are pure states as in Eq.~\eqref{eq:general state} and $(q_j)$ is a probability distribution. \end{definition}
+\begin{definition}[Normalized states] The normalized states of a $(m,n)$-composite are finite convex combinations of the pure states of the same composite.
+Specifically, a normalized mixed state is a density matrix of the form $ \rho = \sum_j p_j \ket{ \Psi_j }\bra{ \Psi_j } $ where $(q_j)_j$ is a probability distribution, and each vector $\ket{ \Psi_j }$ is a valid pure state of the $(m,n)$-composite. \end{definition} In the following, the set of normalized states of system $S$ will be denoted as $\St_1 (S)$.
+The set of all (generally subnormalized) states will be

-It is straightforward to note that $(m,0)$-composites are exactly states of the classical probability theory, ad the same goes for $(0,n)$-composite.
-In this sense, classical theory is included as a subtheory in out framework.
-In fact, classical theory is not included only once here, but twice!
+Operationally, a subnormalized state can be interpreted as a probabilistic preparation of the corresponding normalized state.
+For composite systems of type $(m,0)$ and $(0,n)$, it is straightforward to see that the state space assigned by our toy theory is exactly the classical state space.